 LOA: 463 feet (141 metres) Builder: Koninklijke Schelde Country of build: The Netherlands Year of build: 1981 Yacht owner: Hamdan bin Zayed al Nahyan Yacht price: $180 million Number of guests: 60 Number of crew: 56

 11. Dream Symphony | 463 feet

 Dream Symphony is almost as much of a joy to admire as she is to sail on, thanks to her stunning design and seamless presentation.
-One of the newest superyachts on the block, Dream Symphony’s beautiful interior styling comes courtesy Ken Freivok with unique wood building technology.
+One of the newest superyachts on the block, Dream Symphony’s beautiful interior styling comes courtesy of Ken Freivok with unique wood building technology.

 She’s also one of the greenest superyachts out there, specifically designed to have as minimal an impact on the environment as possible.
-She comes with a Teak deck and a huge, glass swimming pool in the centre.
+She comes with a Teak deck and a huge, glass swimming pool in the center.
 She’s also got a rising floor, best used for helicopters to land on, dropping off its latest guests.

 LOA: 463 feet (141 metres) Builder: Dream Ship Victory Country of build: Turkey Year of build: To be delivered in 2022 Yacht owner: Unknown Yacht price: Unknown Number of guests: 18 Number of crew: 32

 10. Nord | 465 feet